 Once you've determined that traffic school can help you get your license back or reduce your insurance cost, you've often got several choices for completing traffic school:

-- Online: Listen, it's 2019: It's about time that we started utilizing technology to complete the requirements of a course like Traffic School.
+Online - There was nothing positive about the social distancing and occupancy mandates of the past two years, but utilizing technology to complete the requirements of a course like Traffic School now makes much more sense given that reality.
 Many states will allow you to remediate a ticket or reduce an insurance surcharge by doing exactly what you're doing now: sitting on your butt in front of your computer.
 Online Traffic School allows you to complete a course with a lot more flexibility than courses offered in person.
 Have to be at work from 9 to 5?
 Not a problem, you can complete an online class after you get home.
 Have a baby that you can't leave alone in the house for hours on end?
-You can complete an online class during the one hour a day the baby's actually asleep.
+You can complete an online class during the one hour a day that babies actually asleep.
 Can't get your lazy butt out of bed before 10:45 a.m.?
-Online traffic school was made for you.
+An online traffic school was made for you.
 The downside of an online class is that you don't get the individualized instruction offered in a physical classroom.
 If you have questions or don't understand something, you can shout your questions at your laptop all you like, but you're not getting an answer.

 To recap, based on our analysis we recommend: